eunikehp/Election-Results/README.md

 # Page Visits Funnel

 This project is one of the assignments on Analyze Data with Python track from [Codecademy](https://www.codecademy.com/learn) website.
-Through this project, I learnt about manipulating data using Pandas.
+Through this project, I learned about manipulating data using Pandas.

 *Scenario* : Cool T-Shirts Inc. has asked you to analyze data on visits to their website.
 Your job is to build a funnel, which is a description of how many people continue to the next step of a multi-step process.